Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team (Juvia Lockser) | Founders | Other Members

-- Genki Girl: A very happy and energetic spirit.
+- Genki Girl: She is a very happy and energetic spirit.

 - Harp of Femininity: She is named after the celestial harp.

-Voiced by: Masafumi Kimura (JP), Bill Flynn (EN)
+Voiced by: Masafumi Kimura (Japanese), Bill Flynn (English) note

-The Southern Cross.
-This cross-shaped spirit has an encyclopedic knowledge of celestial spirits and their owners, which he searches for by sleeping.
+Crux is an old spirit with a cross-shaped head.
+He has an encyclopedic knowledge of celestial spirits and their owners, which he obtains whenever he's asleep.

-- Cool Old Guy: Always helpful to Lucy.
+- Cool Old Guy: He's always helpful to Lucy.

 - Eyes Always Shut: Unless he screams.

-- Jump Scare: In-Universe; anyone besides Lucy gets scared silly when Crux finds something.
+- Jump Scare: In-Universe; anyone besides Lucy gets scared silly whenever he screams.